If you or a loved one are struggling, we can help. Request a call today.

 Opioid Addiction Withdrawal Symptoms

-When an individual stops taking opioids, they may experience a range of withdrawal symptoms, affecting both physical and mental health, including anxiety, sweating, nausea, muscle aches, and restlessness.
-Suboxone helps by binding to the same opioid receptors in the brain, minimizing these severe symptoms while preventing the “high” associated with opioid misuse.
+When a person stops taking opioids, they may have a range of withdrawal symptoms affecting physical and mental health.
+These can include anxiety, sweating, nausea, muscle aches, and restlessness.
+Suboxone helps by connecting to the same opioid receptors, which lessens these harsh symptoms and prevents the high from opioid misuse.

-However, because Suboxone is an opioid, it is possible to develop a suboxone addiction, though it is generally considered to have a lower risk of abuse compared to heroin or oxycodone.
-Because Suboxone contains buprenorphine, it can still activate opioid receptors in the brain but to a much lesser extent than more potent opioids.
+However, since Suboxone is an opioid, it is possible to develop a suboxone addiction.
+This is generally seen as a lower risk than with heroin or oxycodone.
+Because Suboxone contains buprenorphine, it can still activate opioid receptors in the brain but much less than more powerful opioids.

-Discontinuing it too abruptly can also lead to Suboxone withdrawal symptoms, such as headaches, insomnia, or anxiety.
-That’s why it’s important to taper off Suboxone under medical supervision to avoid prolonged withdrawal symptoms and support a smoother transition to full recovery.
+Stopping it too quickly can also lead to Suboxone withdrawal symptoms, like headaches, insomnia, or anxiety.
+That is why it is important to taper off Suboxone with medical help to avoid long-term withdrawal and support a smoother road to full recovery.

 If you quit taking Suboxone cold turkey it can lead to uncomfortable physical symptoms of withdrawal